return/swift-haiku-build/README.md

 	 `git clone https://github.com/return/swift-haiku-build`

 4. Once this is done, the repository comes with three scripts and two folders containing patch files.
-  *  `build-source.sh` - Clones the Swift 4 toolchain from apple/swift and applies platform patches for Haiku support.
+  *  `build-source.sh` - Clones the Swift 4 toolchain directly from apple/swift and applies additional platform patches for Haiku support.
   *  `build-source-3.1.sh` - Uses the Swift 3.1 port from my GSoC toolchain forks and builds the toolchain from source.
   *  `build-script.sh` - The build script commands used to configure and build swift itself.